nossie531/ndeq/README.md

 equations.
 On this problem, various numerical analysis approaches are known.
 This crate has following alogorithms.

-* Explicit Euler - Very fast, but inaccurate.
+* Euler methods - Very fast, but inaccurate.
-* Runge Kutta - Little slow, but accurate.
+* Runge-Kutta methods - Little slow, but accurate.

 In addition, you can implement additional algorithms by yourself.